, Answering FAQ'sTurboTax Employee

 Filing as Head of Household may provide additional tax benefits for single U.S. citizens or resident aliens caring for a child or other related persons such as parents.
 Unmarried persons may be able to file as Head of Household if you meet all of the following requirements:

 - You are unmarried or considered unmarried on the last day of the year and file a separate tax return with a qualifying child.
-See A Qualifying Child in the next section, Who is a qualifying person?
+See A Qualifying Child and Who is a qualifying person? in the following sections.

 - You are considered unmarried if a spouse did not live in the home during the last 6 months of the year and your home was the main home of your child, stepchild, or foster child for more than half the year.